Course Outline

 Requirements

-Training Data Science in business is addressed to several groups of people.
+Data Science business training is addressed to several groups of people.
 Firstly, it is addressed to people from the business itself.
-Those who will work with statisticians and data analysts (data scientists, or as it is sometimes called in Poland "data masters").
-Very often, these people will manage projects focused on business data analytics or will invest in data science projects.
+Those who will work with statisticians and data analysts (data scientists, or as they are sometimes called in Poland, "data masters").
+Very often, these people will manage projects focused on business data analytics or will invest in data science ventures.
 In addition to this group, the training is intended for those who will implement solutions focused on data analytics.
-In the case of these people, it is about presenting a platform for mutual understanding with business, which is not very interested in the details of the implementation itself.
-Of course, the third group should not be forgotten.
-About those who aspire to become a data master.
+In the case of these people, it is about presenting a platform for mutual understanding with business that is not very interested in the details of the implementation itself.
+Of course, we should not forget about the third group.
+About those who aspire to become a data champion.

-The training does not require sophisticated, specialist knowledge of statistics.
+The training does not require sophisticated, specialized knowledge in the field of statistics.
 Of course, you should be aware that, by its very nature, the material presented during the training is somewhat technical in nature.
-The aim of the training is to enable participants to gain a meaningful understanding of data science, not just a general overview of the field.
+The goal of the training is to enable participants to gain a significant understanding of data science , not just a general introduction to the field.
 Despite this rather ambitious goal, the mathematical apparatus is limited to the absolutely necessary minimum.
-Generally speaking, the training includes everything you need to understand to design and build advanced, data science-based solutions to business problems.
+Broadly speaking, the training covers everything you need to understand to design and build advanced, data science -based solutions to business problems.

 35 Hours